 Who will be required to install an ignition interlock device?

 Under recently implemented laws in Maryland, there are three groups of drivers that will be required to participate in the ignition interlock program.
 The first group includes those under 21 who violated the state’s zero tolerance alcohol policy.
 The second group is made of up drivers over 21 who have been convicted of a second DUI within five years of their first offense.
 Finally, those drivers over 21 who are found to have a BAC greater than .15 will have to install the interlock devices if they want to continue to enjoy their driving privileges.

-If you have been charged with driving under the influence, you may want to explore a restricted license or an ignition interlock as methods to maintain your driving privileges.
+If you have been charged with driving under the influence, you may want to explore a restricted license in Maryland or an ignition interlock as methods to maintain your driving privileges.
 Criminal defense attorney Seth Okin has extensive experience with DUI cases and he can help you explore all your options in terms of mitigating the negative impact that a conviction would have on your life.
-Call his Maryland law office today at (410) 782-0742 to schedule a free case evaluation.
+Call his Maryland law office today to schedule a free case evaluation.